jonher16/FlexDrone/README.md

 npm install
 ```

-The machine where FlexDrone is deployed needs to have ffmpeg installed.
+The machine where FlexDrone is deployed needs to have ffmpeg installed (in case you want to use Tello module)
 For linux machines:

 ```sudo apt install ffmpeg```